cingh-jasdeep/popular-movies/README.md

 The app communicates with the Internet and provides a responsive and delightful user experience.

 ## What I learnt?
-This project was build in 2 parts.
+This project was built in 2 parts.
 Through this project, I learnt to:

 ### Part 1
 - present the user with a grid arrangement of movie posters upon launch